manifoldmarkets/manifold/docs/docs/market-details.md

   - Our DPM fee schedule is currently: `5% * (1 - post-bet probability) * bet amount`
     - Note that all free-response markets use this fee schedule.
 The calculation for this is the same as above.
     - 4% is used to provide a commission to the market creator, which is paid out after the market is resolved.
 1% is "burnt" to prevent inflation.
   - No fees are levied on sales.
+If you have existing shares in a binary market and buy shares on the opposite side, that is equivalent to selling your shares and you do not pay fees.